-The history program at College of DuPage offers courses that help students better understand the changes in the world and their place in it.
-These courses form a central part of the foundation of any college education, whether a student intends to complete an Associates degree or Certificate at COD or transfer to a four-year school.
+The History program at College of DuPage offers courses that help students better understand the changes in the world and their place in it.
+History courses form a central part of the foundation of any college education, whether a student intends to complete an associates degree or certificate at COD or transfer to a four-year school.

-Students can take a wide range of courses which include introductory surveys in U.S. history and Western Civilization, broad area studies of Asia, Africa, Russia, the Middle East and Latin America and more focused classes on topics such as the history of Terrorism, African American history, Native American history, World War II and the Holocaust and the American Revolution.
-All of our classes include vital reading and writing components.
+Students can take a wide range of history courses including introductory surveys in United States history and western civilization, broad area studies of Asia, Africa, Russia, the Middle East and Latin America.
+More focused classes on topics such as the history of Terrorism, African American history, Native American history, World War II and the Holocaust and the American Revolution are also available.
+All history classes include vital reading and writing components.

 Potential history majors are strongly encouraged to consult with one of the faculty members listed below early in their first year to plan out an appropriate course of study.
-If you are considering this program as an area of study, consult with a faculty member.
+If you are considering this program as an area of study, contact a faculty member.

 - Demonstrate critical thinking skills in relation to history.

 - Appreciate the interconnectedness of different civilizations in different eras.